lehtiolab/msstitch/README.md

 ```

 Then store quantification data from dinosaur (MS1 precursor quant) and isobaric
+quantification (including precursor purities, but use centroided MS1 for this)
-quantification from OpenMS together with the spectra:
+from OpenMS together with the spectra:

 ```
 msstitch storequant --dbfile db.sqlite --spectra file1.mzML file2.mzML \